 Calibrachoa plants are very easy plants to grow and maintain.
 They need a well-drained soil which has a balanced (neutral) pH, lots of sunny and water-soluble fertilizer.

-Million bells attract butterflies and hummingbirds making them a good addition to your garden.
+Millions bells flowers attract butterflies and hummingbirds making them a good addition to your garden.
 They also serve as great hanging basket plants, thanks to their trailing habits, low maintenance requirement, and lovely blooms.

-These Calibrachoa or million bells are ready to put on a show at your house!
+These Calibrachoa or million bells plants are ready to put on a show at your house!